emtron-australia/help/content/engine-management/EcuReleaseNotes.md

 &#50;) Two new Fuel Models have been added allowing the MAP Modelled runtime to be used.
 These are:

-* Dual -&nbsp; MAP Modelled Bank1 + Bank2.&nbsp; Individual Bank Fuel control using MAP Modelled.
+ - Dual -&nbsp; MAP Modelled Bank1 + Bank2.&nbsp; Individual Bank Fuel control using MAP Modelled.
-* Speed Density (MAP Modelled).
+ - Speed Density (MAP Modelled).
 Default Speed Density calculation, but using MAP Modelled.
 For example MAP and TMF can be combined (blended) to form MAP Modelled to run the engine.

-**NOTE:** If MAP Modelling is used in the Fuel Model, MAP Modelled should be used to span the Fuel and Ignition tables for consistency reasons.&nbsp;
+**NOTE:* - If MAP Modelling is used in the Fuel Model, MAP Modelled should be used to span the Fuel and Ignition tables for consistency reasons.&nbsp;

 &#51;) Options have been added to the Efficient and Load runtime options to account for the new MAP Modelled runtime.